satish-pati/GPU_SIMULATOR/README.md

    ### Satish:
    - Implemenatation of pipeline with stages  `IF`,`ID`,`EX`,`MEM`,`WB`.
    - Implement pipeline control logic for stage transitions.
+   - Debug and testing of pipeline implementation.

+   ###  Niharika:
   - Modify Core class and execution of cores to work with Pipelining.

-   ###  Niharika:
   - Design and implement the fetch unit into the pipeline.
   - Modify and implement instruction parsing as per pipeline.
-  - Debug and test pipeline implementation.